 John W. Wilkinson and Peter Hill, Amphibian and Reptile Conservation Reviewed by Steve Head

-Two species of our six native reptiles commonly use gardens, and one other is regularly seen in some.
+Two species (grass snake and slow worm) of our six native reptiles commonly use gardens, and one other (common lizard) is regularly seen in some.
 While everyone welcomes hedgehogs, birds and butterflies, some people have mixed or even strongly negative feelings about reptiles.
 The truth is that the species that may live in your garden are completely harmless and even beneficial for gardeners, but as a species, we humans seem to have an innate fear of snakes - probably for good reason since we evolved in Africa where many snakes are very dangerous.